Rules / Methodology

 - For changes in a component’s shares outstanding greater than 5% due to a merger, acquisition or spin-off, an adjustment will be made effective after the close on the effective date of the corporate action.
 Share changes less than 5% are made during the scheduled quarterly updates to the Index.

 Changes to the Index composition and/or the component share weights in the Index typically take effect after the close of trading on the next to last business day of each calendar quarter month (“Rebalance Date”).
-The components and weights will be determined and announced at the close of trading two days prior to the Rebalance Date.
+The components and weights will be determined and announced at the close of trading at least three days prior to the Rebalance Date.
 This takes place in March, June, September, and December.